varasys/certshop/Readme.md

 certshop server -dn="/CN=host.domain.com" ca/host_domain_com
 ```

 The "ca" private key and certificate will be in the "./ca" folder, and the server private key and certificate will be in the "./ca/host_domain_com" folder (refer to the "export" command below for other options).
-Every folder will also include a file called "ca.pem" with the ca certificate (without public key).
+Every folder will also include a file called "ca.pem" with the ca certificate (without private key).

 The server Distinguished Name ("-dn" flag) first inherits the DN from the ca, and then overwrites any values specifically provided in the server "-dn" flag, so the final DN for the server is "/CN=host.domain.com/O=My Organization/OU=My Organizational Unit".

 Inheritance can be blocked by leaving the field empty.
 For instance -dn="/CN=host.domain.com/OU=" will prevent the OU from being inherited.

- To make additional server or client certificates continue to run the `certshop server` command or `certshop client` command once for each certificate  with the updated DN information.
+To make additional server or client certificates continue to run the `certshop server` command or `certshop client` command once for each certificate with the required DN information.

  ```bash
  # create a second server cert